nmartinezmunoz/Truck-cleaning-and-the-risk-of-PRRSV-transmission-epidemiological-model/README.md

 2. Run the scripts in the following order: [data_analysis, network_analysis, epidemiological_model].
 3. Customize parameters or datasets as needed.

-## Contributing

-If you would like to contribute to this project, please xxxxxxxxxxx

 ## License